How to Find The Perfect Pair of Vintage Levis and where.

 What you need to know

-What they look folded, unfolded, held up to you in front of a mirror, etc—is not at all what they will look like on.
+What they look like folded, unfolded and held up to you in front of a mirror is not at all what they will look like on.
 You HAVE to try them on, a few on actually in a few different sizes.
 Start with your true size, but bring the next three sizes up into the dressing room.
 Each cut and even color fits differently.
 Fun!

 2. BUY THEM TIGHT

-Now, I also have purchased a pair that I intentionally wanted baggy and I love them.
+I have also purchased a pair that I intentionally wanted baggy and I love them.
 So do what feels right.

-Here, I made this prayer for you.
-"Dear God, give me the strength to try on as many vintage levis as I need to.
+I made this prayer for you.
+"Dear God, give me the strength to try on as many vintage Levis as it takes.
 May it be your will that I find the perfect pair.
 Amen."
 Lmk if it works.

 Where to buy Vintage Levis